(Beijing, Xi'an, Shanghai)

 This tour will take you through the heritage trails of the early cultures in Malaysia – an insight into Malaysia’s multi-cultural society.
 This exploration tour visits numerous monuments and locations including Chan See Shu Yuen Clan House, Chinatown, Sri Maha Mariamman Temple, Central Market, Sze Yeh Temple, Jamek Mosque, and the Sultan Abdul Samad Building.
 It is advised that you wear comfortable walking shoes, and a hat or cap.

 Fly from Kuala Lumpur to Singapore.
-Flight time is approximately 1 hour.
+The flight time is approximately 1 hour.

 Singapore was once part of British Malaysia for many centuries.
 It was ruled by the Sultanate of Johor before the British came to the island and set up a port and colony in 1819.
 After World War II, Singapore became an independent nation and republic.
 Today Singapore has a diverse population of nearly 5 million people or more which is made up of Chinese, Malays, Indians, Caucasians, Eurasians, and Asians of different origins.
 Experience the various cultures come alive before your very eyes as you explore each ethnic heritage enclave by turns.
 At Kampong Glam, admire the quiet majesty of the Sultan’s Mosque with its unmistakable golden dome, explore colorful food eateries, and browse through old-fashioned shops selling batiks, carpets, rattan basket-ware, and exotic perfumes.
 Travel to the heart of Chinatown and experience the old and the new tradition and modernity in the rows of streets, and traditional shop houses lovingly restored into tempting eateries, teahouses and shops selling Oriental arts, crafts, and souvenirs as well as traditional Chinese medicinal herbs.
 Little India completes the cultural kaleidoscope with its bustling streets showcasing aromatic and exotic spices, colorful flower-garland shops, vegetable vendors, and busy curry houses.